davisp/jiffy/README.md

   will ensure that the parsed object only contains a single entry containing the last value seen.
 This mirrors the parsing beahvior of virtually every other JSON parser.
-* `copy_strings` - Normaly when strings are decoded they are created as sub-binaries of the input data.
-With some workloads this can lead to an undeseriable bloating of memory when a few small strings in JSON keep a reference to the full JSON document alive.
-Setting this option will instead allocate new binaries for each string to avoid keeping the original JSON document around after garbage collection.
+* `copy_strings` - Normally, when strings are decoded, they are created as sub-binaries of the input data.
+With some workloads, this leads to an undesirable bloating of memory: Strings in the decode result keep a reference to the full JSON document alive.
+Setting this option will instead allocate new binaries for each string, so the original JSON document can be garbage collected even though the decode result is still in use.
 * `{bytes_per_red, N}` where N &gt;= 0 - This controls the number of
   bytes that Jiffy will process as an equivalent to a reduction.
 Each 20 reductions we consume 1% of our allocated time slice for the current